 Examines contemporary political and economic problems of China and

-Japan against background of their political histories, systems,
+Japan against background of their political history, political systems,

-and cultures.
+and political cultures.
 Current controversies and policies analyzed in

 the light of historical, governmental, and cultural factors.